techiediaries/techiediaries/_posts/2020/angular-9/router/2019-12-27-angular-9-8-router-outlet.md

 tags : [angular, angular-how-tos, angular9, angular-9-router-examples]
 ---

+## What's the Router Outlet in Angular?

 The router-outlet is a directive that's available from the `@angular/router` package and is used by the router to mark where in a template, a matched component should be inserted.

+Thanks to the router outlet, your app will have multiple views/pages and the app template acts like a shell of your application.
+Any element, you add to the shell will be rendered in each view, only the part marked by the router outlet will be changed between views.

 ## Tell Angular 9 to Add Routing

 If you have generated your project with Angular 9 CLI and instructed the CLI to [add routing](https://www.techiediaries.com/angular-router/) to your project either using the `--routing` flag or answered with **Yes** when prompted if **Would you like to add routing?**, you'll automatically have a `<router-outlet>` added to the main application template that exists in the `src/app/app.component.html` file associated with the root `App` component.

-## Angular 9 Router Outlet

-Thanks to the router outlet, your app will have multiple views/pages and the app template acts like a shell of your application.
-Any element, you add to the shell will be rendered in each view, only the part marked by the router outlet will be changed between views.

 ## Now, how do you create Angular 9 Views?